MPC-Lab-X/MPC-Lab-X-server/docs/API.md

 The API uses JWT (JSON Web Token) for authentication.
 To access protected routes, the client must include a valid JWT token in the `Authorization` header of the HTTP request.
 (Access tokens are valid for 15 minutes, and refresh tokens are valid for 30 days.)

+## Rate Limiting

+The API has specific rate limits for different functionalities to ensure fair usage and performance.
+The limits are as follows:

+1. **Open Problem Generator**:

+   - **Rate Limit**: 100 requests every 5 minutes per IP address.
+   - **Description**: Users can make up to 100 requests to the problem generator within a 5-minute window.

+2. **Registration and Password/Email Reset**:

+   - **Rate Limit**: 3 requests every 2 minutes per IP address.
+   - **Description**: This functionality involves sending verification emails.
+Users are allowed up to 3 registration or password reset requests every 2 minutes.

+3. **Login**:

+   - **Rate Limit**: 15 requests every hour per IP address.
+   - **Description**: Users can attempt to log in up to 15 times within a 1-hour period.

+4. **Other API Features**:
+   - **Rate Limit**: 150 requests every 5 minutes per IP address.
+   - **Description**: For all other API functionalities not explicitly listed, users can send up to 150 requests every 5 minutes.

+### Response to Rate Limit Exceedance

+If the rate limit is exceeded, the server will respond with a `429 Too Many Requests` status code, indicating that the user has made too many requests in a given timeframe.
+Users should manage their request rates accordingly to avoid interruptions in service.

 ## Endpoints

 ### Table of Contents